mfkl/BasicFodyAddin/README.md

 This is where you would place your unit tests.

 The test assembly contains three parts.

-#### 1. WeaverHelper

-A helper class that takes the output of AssemblyToProcess and uses ModuleWeaver to process it.
-It also create a copy of the target assembly suffixed with '2' so a side-by-side comparison of the before and after IL can be done using a decompiler.

-#### 2. Verifier

-A helper class that runs [peverfiy](http://msdn.microsoft.com/en-us/library/62bwd2yd.aspx) to validate the resultant assembly.

-#### 3. Tests

-The actual unit tests that use WeaverHelper and Verifier.
-It has one test to construct and execute the injected class.

 ### No reference to Fody